bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 * We only care to back up blocks and votes, and once written, those never change.
 There are no updates or deletes, just new blocks and votes.

-## Combining RethinkDB Replication with File System Snapshots
+## Combining RethinkDB Replication with Storage Snapshots

 Although it's not advertised as such, RethinkDB's built-in replication feature is similar to continous backup, except the "backup" (i.e. the set of replica shards) is spread across all the nodes.
 One could take that idea a bit farther by creating a set of backup-only servers with one full backup: